SasanLabs/VulnerableApp/docs/HOW-TO-USE.md

 # How to start this tool #

 ## New UI
-Running it in newer **React based User Interface**, Visit [Owasp VulnerableApp-facade UI](https://github.com/SasanLabs/VulnerableApp-facade).
+Running it in newer **React based User Interface**, visit [Owasp VulnerableApp-facade UI](https://github.com/SasanLabs/VulnerableApp-facade).
 VulnerableApp-Facade is integrated with Owasp VulnerableApp.
 In order to run it, visit [Simple Start](https://github.com/SasanLabs/VulnerableApp-facade#simple-start)

 ## Legacy UI
 1. Running it as a **docker container**, Please visit [Docker Repository](https://hub.docker.com/r/sasanlabs/owasp-vulnerableapp)